ipums/ipumsr-psu-api-workshop/README.md

-This repository hosts the presentation files for the presentation on ipumsr and the IPUMS data extract API given as part of the workshop "Using APIs for Population Research,"" hosted by the Penn State Population Research Institute, April 11, 2022.
+This repository hosts the presentation files for the presentation on ipumsr and the IPUMS data extract API given as part of the workshop "Using APIs for Population Research," hosted by the Penn State Population Research Institute, April 11, 2022.